 In 2005, he established one of the most vibrant Africa community e-groups/blogs/community calendars for sharing info/announcements of upcoming and special events, insight to significant dates, festivals, events, resolutions/communique and historic milestones involving (or relevant to) persons, organizations and groups of Nigerian descent Nigeria360, the blog for the Igbo pan-African heritage, called IgboEvents; an Anglican community blog, AnglicanAfrican, and more.
 They are all powered by the resources of USAfrica and USAfricaonline.com.

 Nwangwu speaks at colleges and businesses on technology issues, especially how the unfolding the digital world and the Internet affect Africans, African-Americans and recent immigrants.
 He served as a panelist at the 2000 British Broadcasting Corporation/Public Radio International global technology forum in San Francisco, California.

-He served on the editorial board of the Daily Times of Nigeria in the into early s, - assistant editor of the Platform magazine, African and The World journal.
+He served on the editorial board of the Daily Times of Nigeria in the 1989 into early 1990s, 1988–1989 assistant editor of the Platform magazine, African and The World journal.
 He began his professional career as a very young man in the news, sports and programs production/camera/editing departments of the Nigerian Television Authority.
 He contributes to The Mail and Guardian of South Africa, Houston Chronicle, and numerous U.S.-based and Africa issues publications.